jimmy-little/jimmy-little.github.io/_posts/blog/2016-08-18-search-engine-bias-in-politics.md

 ## Conclusions

 What does this all mean?
-We don't rally know.
+We don't really know.
 I can't see any pattern of a specific search engine skewing results towards or against one candidate or another, as is being suggested all over Twitter.
 ![2016 Search](https://s3-us-west-2.amazonaws.com/www.jimmylittle.com/post-images/searchenginebias/2016bias.JPG)
 One big thing I'm seeing is if you Google "Who will win 2016 election" you see Hillary Clinton.
 I tried this in all 4 search engines and did not see  the same results.
 Again, these are above-the-fold screenshots.
 Google did come the closest to the above accusation after scrolling down, but it was in the form of a table that showed latest odds from [predictit.org.](https://www.predictit.org/market/1234/who-will-win-the-2016-us-presidential-election)